Cj-bc/homebrew-koto-cpuminer-yescrypt/README.md

 $ brew install Cj-bc/koto-cpuminer-yescrypt/koto-cpuminer-yescrypt
 ```

+## Differs from official miner

-:Note: *executabe will be installed as "koto-miner"*
+Note: *executabe will be installed as "koto-miner"*
 So, please don't execute like:

 ```bash